EMPLOYMENT CONTRACT FOR EXECUTIVE

 10. An assignment of developments for Executives should very clearly distinguish between developments that are Employers property and developments outside of the scope of Executive's employment.

-11. Post-employment obligations, including non-compete provisions, should be specific.
+11. Post-employment obligations, including non-compete, no circumvention, no solicitation provisions, should be specific.

 12. Employers should consider the importance of having employees promise, in writing, to keep confidential all proprietary and confidential information, in the interest of maintaining trade secrets and other business interests.